-When I first heard of New Japan Professional Wrestling, it was by some red faced dude getting fired up because he was none too happy that all I knew at the time was WWE and TNA.
+When I first heard of New Japan Pro-Wrestling, it was by some red faced dude getting fired up because he was none too happy that all I knew at the time was WWE and TNA.
 He then proceeded to angrily tell me about Ring of Honor and New Japan Professional Wrestling.

 Understandably, I was confused.
 Mostly with whatever happened to Old Japan.
 I hope it’s doing okay.